spatkar94/HistoTME/README.md

 ## How to use
 ### Data Preparation
 #### TCGA and CPTAC data
-The TCGA and CPTAC whole slide imaging data can be found in the following links: [][].
+The TCGA and CPTAC whole slide imaging data can be found online from [GDC](https://portal.gdc.cancer.gov/), [TCIA](https://wiki.cancerimagingarchive.net/display/Public/CPTAC+Imaging+Proteomics) data portals.
 The downloaded whole slide images should be stored in a single directory as shown below:
 ```bash
 ├── WSI_Directory
 │   ├── slide_1.svs